 Everyone in the towns will have some bit of advice to offer about where to go and what to do.
 At least one person in town will serve as your primary source of information on how to get to your next destination.
 They will usually give you a clue like how you need a mattock to break through the rocks, but not necessarily how to get the mattock.
 That is ultimately up to you to figure out.
 There is someone like is in nearly every town.
 Even without the clues, most of the time, it isn’t too hard to figure out what to do.

 The people do speak very cohesively and in complete sentences, but there is the occasional moment where there is a mistranslation.
 Something might be called one thing in dialogue, but then the item actually goes by another name.
 One example is a lot of the townspeople talk about the meteorite which is causing the dwarves to go crazy.
 When you get the meteorite, it’s called black onyx.
 It’s a little confusing, but it won’t throw you off too much.

 Z…We’ve reached the end…anything else?

-I spent a very long time trying to figure out why one of the spells in the game is called ‘TILTE.’
+I spent a very long time trying to figure out why one of the spells is called ‘TILTE’.
 I had never heard anything like that before and I haven’t since.
-It turns out that the spell’s name is a play on the word tilde (this symbol (~)) and tilt, because the spell moves in the shape of a tilde, and then it tilts and flies diagonally upward.
+It turns out that the spell’s name is a play on the word tilde (this symbol (~)) and tilt.
+It’s because the spell moves in the shape of a tilde, and then it tilts and flies diagonally upward.

 Faxanadu absolutely puts you in the head of an adventurer who has to rise up and carry on in the place where other potential heroes have fallen.
 It’s a story that doesn’t seem spectacular at a glance, but once you get into it, it feels great to truly immerse yourself in the adventure it puts in front of you, and it only gets better the closer you get to the finish.